Electricity sector in Nigeria: Generation

 Electricity in Nigeria is generated through thermal and hydropower sources.
-The main source of electricity generation comes from fossil fuels especially gas which accounts for 86% of the capacity in Nigeria with the remainder generated from hydropower sources.
+The primary source of electricity generation comes from fossil fuels, especially gas, which accounts for 86% of the capacity in Nigeria, with the remainder generated from hydropower sources.

 Before the beginning of the Fourth Nigerian republic, power generation was mainly the federal government's responsibility through NEPA.
-But reforms started in 2005 with the Electric Power Sector Reform Act (EPSRA) signing opened up the industry to private investors.
-In 2010, the Nigerian Bulk Electricity Trading Plc (NBET) was established as a credible off-taker of electric power from generation companies.
+However, reforms started in 2005 with the Electric Power Sector Reform Act (EPSRA) signing, which opened up the industry to private investors.
+In 2010, the Nigerian Bulk Electricity Trading Plc (NBET) was established as a credible off-taker of electric power generation companies.
 In 2014, the sector was privatized with three groups having the responsibility of providing power.
-By November 2013, the privatisation of all generation and 11 distribution companies was completed, with the Federal Government retaining the ownership of the transmission company.
+By November 2013, the privatization of all generation and 11 distribution companies was completed, with the Federal Government retaining the ownership of the transmission company.

 Generation companies (GenCos)

-Nigeria has twenty-three (23) power generating plants connected to the national grid with the capacity to generate 11,165.4 MW of electricity.
+Nigeria has twenty-three (23) power-generating plants connected to the national grid with the capacity to generate 11,165.4 MW of electricity.
 These plants are managed by generation companies (GenCos), independent power providers, and Niger Delta Holding Company.
 The primary independent power plants before the power sector reforms are Shell-owned Afam VI (642MW), Agip-built Okpai plant (480 MW), and AES (270 MW).
 The third sector is the Nigerian National Integrated Power Project, NIPP, a project that was initiated in 2004 to fast-track the development of new power plants in the country.
 The majority of the new proposed plants are gas-powered plants.
 In 2014, the proposed capacity of NIPP plants was 5,455 MW.

 Power supply deficit

-Current electricity generated in Nigeria is inadequate to meet the demand needs of households and businesses; as a result, Nigeria has a low per capita consumption of electricity, 109 kWh in 2006.
-Besides, this deficit, between 1970 and 2009, available power plants operated below optimal levels, and electricity generated was lost in transmission.
+Current electricity generated in Nigeria needs to be improved to meet the demand needs of households and businesses; as a result, Nigeria has a low per capita consumption of electricity, 109 kWh in 2006.
+Besides this deficit, between 1970 and 2009, available power plants operated below optimal levels, and electricity generated was lost in transmission.
 While electricity capacity was 5600 MW in 2001, the power generated fell as low as 1750 MW.
-The hydropowered plants in Kainji, Shiroro, and Jebba tend to have higher capacity utilization rates while the gas-powered plant was affected by infrastructural and maintenance issues.
-Between 1980 and 1996, the country witnessed a significant gap in electricity generated and electricity billed which indicates electricity loss in transmission and theft from unauthorized connections.
-Since the coming of democracy in 1999, the loss ratio had reduced from 46.9% in 1996 to 9.4% in 2008.
+The hydropower plants in Kainji, Shiroro, and Jebba tend to have higher capacity utilization rates, while the gas-powered plant was affected by infrastructural and maintenance issues.
+Between 1980 and 1996, the country witnessed a significant gap in electricity generated and electricity billed, which indicates electricity loss in transmission and theft from unauthorized connections.
+Since the coming of democracy in 1999, the loss ratio has reduced from 46.9% in 1996 to 9.4% in 2008.
 Vandalism of equipment, lack of proper maintenance of transformers, poor management, and corruption are a few of the reasons Nigeria has produced suboptimal electricity.